lykimq/TCP_Chat/README.md

 ## Build and run

 ```
+# Setup all dependencies
+make setup

+# Build the application
 make build

+# Run the server
 make server port=<port_number>

+# Run the client
 make client host=<hostname> port=<port_number>
 ```

 ## Test
+- The tests are written using Alcotest and OUnit.

 ```
 make test